nawabahmadreshi/documentation/pages/getting-started/deep-link-routing.md

 {% endhighlight %}

-And we'll take care of the rest once the user clicks your notification.
+And we'll take care of the rest once the user clicks your notification!
 {% endif %}

 {% endif %}